CODE OF ETHICS

 12. Recommend basic obedience training for the puppy/dog.

-the new owner within a six (6) month period from the date of sale.
+13. Ensure that all relevant CKC registration papers are provided to the new owner within a six (6) month period from the date of sale.

 14. Provide written instructions on feeding, care, training and transporting.